Bepacom-Raalte/Bepacom-BACnet-IP-Integration/custom_components/bacnet_interface/README.md

 ## [BACnet/IP-addon](https://github.com/Bepacom-Raalte/bepacom-HA-Addons/tree/main/bacnetinterface)

-Copy this integration to your Home Assistant's 'custom_components' folder.
+Copy this integration to your Home Assistant's 'custom_components' folder located in /config/.

+If you don't know where this is located, small explanation here.
+Through the 'Samba share' add-on, you can make this folder available on your network.

+To add this on Windows, go to This PC, right click and select add networklocation, and then follow the wizard.

+Your home assistant address should be something like \\homeassistant.local\config.

+When you got this done, create the 'custom_components' folder and paste the bacnet_interface integration folder there.

+Restart Home Assistant after installing this integration for it to be able to use it.

 Then, manually add this integration through Settings > Devices & Services > + Add Integration and search for "BACnet".